SkillsFundingAgency/das-technical-guidance/principles/coding-principles.md

 Correct means provably correct - with tests.
 All fixes & new features should include tests to prevent regressions.
 Choose clarity over cleverness.
 Don’t Repeat Yourself - The ‘[Rule of Three](https://en.wikipedia.org/wiki/Rule_of_three_(computer_programming))’ is a good approach to managing duplication.
-Less code is usually better - but not at the expense of clarity
+Less code is usually better, but not at the expense of clarity - Clean Coding techniques can be used to ensure the code remains correct, clear and concise.
+Leave things better than you found them - Boyscout the code

 ### 2. Optimize for change
 Don’t try to solve every conceivable problem up-front, instead focus on making your code easy to change when needed